 Scheduler is the application used to start event triggered generation of external data.
 The Scheduler is configured to detect certain changes to the data in the database.
 When those changes occur the scheduler will order a report from a Report Server and then have DIG distribute it to the correct receiver.

-The Scheduler is a fundamental part of the CMS system and needs to be running at all times and it is because of that controlled by Desmond.
+The Scheduler is a fundamental part of the CMS system and needs to be running at all times and it is because of that controlled by Sysmond.

 SessionServer